 All entrants for Sussex County Championships athletics events must have a Sussex County Qualification.
 This requires birth in the county or residence.
 Residence requires nine months continuous residence in the county immediately prior to the date of competition.
-(See Rule 9 of UKA Rules for Competition below.)
+(See UKA Supplement 21 S 6 to the UKA Rules of Competition below)

 Attendance at the University of Sussex or any Further Education establishment does not qualify an athlete to compete in the County Championships, unless they have a birth or residential qualification.

 Each year one 10k and one half-marathon road race in the county is nominated to be the County Championship race, and Sussex medals awarded in addition to any normal race medals and awards.

 All entrants will be automatically included in the Sussex county championships if they indicate they are a member of a club affiliated to Sussex Athletics.
 They must also hold a Sussex county qualification in accordance with Rule 21 S 6.

 For the team competition they must also be first claim members of a Sussex registered club or second claim members if their first claim club is not registered with Sussex Athletics, and be wearing their club vest.